 An altar inside the Salzburger Dom in Salzburg, Austria.

-This past fall, during our trip to Munich, we were lucky enough to take a day trip with some friends.
+On our first trip to Munich, Germany, my husband and I were lucky enough to take a day trip with some friends.
 The plan was to go to Salzburg, Austria and see the sights.
 Unfortunately, it was a bit overcast and a bit rainy but we were up for whatever our friends thought was worth seeing.
 During the car ride, they kept telling us, with a chuckle, we were going to visit a very “interesting” castle.
 It’s very “funny,” they said.
 Uh, OK.
 What weren’t they telling us?
 The castle in question was Schloss Hellbrunn.
 And, boy, was it “interesting.”